Reasons to Hire an Independent Software Testing Company

 If you are based in the West, Down Under, or most of the Middle East, the QA and testing of your product may be at a premium.
-As you are probably aware, this would no longer be the case if you go with a remote Quality Assurance outsourcing provider, based in a more cost-effective location.
+As you are probably aware, this would no longer be the case if you hire a remote Quality Assurance outsourcing provider, based in a more cost-effective location.

 Talking of examples, an Eastern-European nearshore QA and testing team, such as ours, could well reduce your expenses by a factor of 2.

 The Absence of a Reliable Guarantee for Your QA Investment

 Regardless of whether you are a startup or an established vendor, your QA investment can, basically, guarantee you nothing.
 Why?